etiandre/etiandre.github.io/content/posts/kdenlive-audiowaveform/intro/index.md

 Profiling revealed MLT’s `audiolevel` filter as the main bottleneck: it was slower to retrieve frame metadata than to decode audio.
 Replacing it with a streamlined implementation reduced unnecessary operations and resulted in a modest performance boost.

 The best gains came from bypassing MLT entirely by leveraging the ubiquitous `libav` library directly, where applicable.
+(For a code walkthrough on decoding audio streams using libav, check out [this blog post]({{% ref "/posts/libav" %}}).)
 This resulted in **up to a 3x performance boost**, while still increasing resolution fivefold.

 **Generation times** (on my machine, a modest AMD Ryzen 7 3700U with SSD storage):